NOAH: NMR by Ordered Acquisition using 1H detection implemented on a Spinsolve benchtop NMR spectrometer

 The key that allows one to measure these experiments one after the other relies on the fact that heteronuclear experiments detect the signal of about 1% of the molecules in the sample leaving the rest of the molecules available for the homonuclear experiments.
 Figure 1 shows a scheme where an HSQC is first applied to acquire the signal of the protons directly attached to a 13C, leaving the signal of the protons attached to 12C unaffected.
 Then, the HMBC acquires the signal of the protons long range coupled to 13C and leaves the magnetization prepared for the COSY sequence included at the end of the loop.

 For low concentrated samples, the acquisition of the heteronuclear experiments is the most time consuming.
-While an HSQC or and HMBC can take an hour or more to acquire, the homonuclear experiments make take just some minutes.
+While an HSQC or and HMBC can take an hour or more to acquire, the homonuclear experiments may take just some minutes.
 In this blog post, we demonstrate the implementation of a NOAH-2 sequence, where an HSQC and an HMBC are acquired in a single experiment.
 The pulse sequence has been adapted from ref. and is shown in the picture below.
 This sequence has been optimized to minimize the effect of the HSQC on the protons that are not directly coupled to a 13C.
-In this way, the HMBC is acquired without appreciable sensitivity loss.
+In this way, the HMBC is acquired without sensitivity loss.

 Figure 2: NOAH-2 supersequence where an HSQC and an HMBC are nested using a single relaxation delay.